home-assistant/developers.home-assistant/docs/device_automation_trigger.md

 #### Add text and translations

-The *New Automation* user interface will display a human readable string in the device automation mapped to the event type.
+The user interface will display a human readable string for the trigger type.
 Update `strings.json` and if you used script.scaffold then `translations/en.json` with the full set of supported event types:

 ```json
 {